koenigscode/BingImageCreator-BulkGeneration/README.md

 # Introduction

+This script reads multiple prompts from a txt file and saves the images to a folder.
+It's useful for bulk-generating images with the Bing Image AI.

 This is based off [acheong08/BingImageCreator](https://github.com/acheong08/BingImageCreator), which allows you to use the Bing Image AI from your CLI / in python.

-**This** project utilizes that package to read multiple prompts from a txt file and save the images to a folder.

-You can also specifiy the number of batches (one batch = 4 images) to generate per prompt.
+**This** script, on the other hand, utilizies that library to mass-generate images, and you can also specifiy the number of batches (one batch = 4 images) to generate per prompt.

 # Setup

 ## Install dependencies

-(_Tested using Python 3.9.6_)
+(_Tested using Python 3.9.6 with venv on macOS_)

 You have to install the requirements listed in `requirements.txt`.